 Other important components of the international nuclear-weapon nonproliferation regime are several nuclear-weapon-free zones, covering a large portion of the globe.
-Generally the nuclear-weapon-free zones exclude altogether the presence of nuclear weapons in the countries that are parties to them, while the NPT is generally interpreted to allow the presence of nuclear weapons (belonging to a nuclear-weapon country) in a non-nuclear-weapon country provided the hosting country cannot decide by itself to use such weapons.
+Generally the nuclear-weapon-free zones exclude altogether the presence of nuclear weapons in the countries that are parties to them, while the NPT allows the presence of nuclear weapons (belonging to a nuclear-weapon country) in a non-nuclear-weapon country provided the hosting country cannot decide by itself to use such weapons.
 At present the only country that deploys its nuclear weapons in the territory of other countries is the USA.
 A few hundred American nuclear bombs, to be eventually delivered by aircraft, are now deployed -- in the context of the Atlantic Alliance (NATO) -- in six European countries: United Kingdom, Belgium, the Netherlands, Germany, Italy and Turkey.
 At the peak of the Cold War, many different types of American nuclear weapons were deployed in Europe, including mines and artillery shells, and several types of missiles besides bombs for aircraft; their total number reached a peak exceeding seven thousands warheads.
-The American nuclear weapons now present in Europe are meant to have a purely political (symbolic) significance: some NATO documents state that any decision to use them would take months to be implemented.
-The idea that the negative impact of such a symbol -- in the context of the worldwide nuclear weapon non-proliferation regime -- outweigh now its positive implications seems to be gaining ground on both sides of the Atlantic.
+The American nuclear weapons now present in Europe are meant to have a purely political (symbolic) significance; some NATO documents state that any decision to use them would take months to be implemented.
+It is of course justified to wonder what the use is of this kind of symbolism...